Getting Men Into B.E.D. (Body Ecology Diet)

 Maybe before you die, you could give me a list 🙂

-When we met, you struggled with health issues that had me nervous to share my body.
-I was nervous to get back the very symptoms that I had worked so hard using a healing diet to heal.
-This was a hurtle to accept you in my life and body.
+When we met, I felt nervous to share my body with you because the health issues you had were ones that I had worked hard to heal in my own body with B.E.D.
+I felt nervous to kiss and such as I could get back the very symptoms that I worked so hard to heal.
+This was one of my hurtles to accepting you into my life and body.

 This is about compromise.
 We couldn’t kiss at first, yet we could cuddle.
 We could have sex as long as I wore condom.
 Men, get sheep gut condoms, best I tried, cost $5 each but when it comes to being intimate or not at all, they are good.

-In the early days I was willing to help you with everything because I wanted to be with you and have a healthy body.
-I was also angry I had to take care of you like this.
+In the early days I was willing to help you with everything because I wanted to be with you intimately while also maintaining my healthy body that I had spent a year cleansing.

 Healing involves work for the woman.
 If you are looking for a partner, look for someone with open-mind, not necessarily on B.E.D., just open-mind.
 There’s also fact that as a woman when you begin diet your libido might not be on sex or you have yeast infection.
 So, as the woman are focused on healing yourself; meaning most of energy is spent on yourself.
 Look for a compassionate person who can understand need to be self-absorbed.
 Do this diet for yourself.
 If you want a partner to do this for your own benefit, then more work to make food, but if you run kitchen and are head cook already, then you carry more weight and have more in your hands and in your control.
 If partner participates that’s obviously better option, but they have to get into things and understand why.